azizaskarov/ShopSystem/README.md

 # Shop System

-Shop System is a powerful and user-friendly e-commerce management application that empowers users to effortlessly manage their online shops.
+**Shop System** is a robust and user-friendly e-commerce management application that empowers users to effortlessly manage their online shops.
 This project offers a comprehensive range of features to streamline and enhance your e-commerce business operations.

-Key Features
+## Key Features

-User Registration and Login: Secure and convenient user registration with a "Remember Me" feature for a seamless login experience.
+- **User Registration and Login:** Secure and convenient user registration with a "Remember Me" feature for a seamless login experience.

-Shop Management: Easily create, update, or remove shops.
+- **Shop Management:** Easily create, update, or remove shops.
 You can also modify shop names to suit your needs.

-Categories and Sub-Categories: Organize products efficiently using categories and sub-categories.
+- **Categories and Sub-Categories:** Organize products efficiently using categories and sub-categories.

-Product Management: Add, edit, or delete products with ease, ensuring a well-maintained product catalog.
+- **Product Management:** Add, edit, or delete products with ease, ensuring a well-maintained product catalog.

-Stock Page: Keep track of your product inventory, allowing you to select specific categories and sub-categories when adding new products.
+- **Stock Page:** Keep track of your product inventory, allowing you to select specific categories and sub-categories when adding new products.

-Inventory Control: Monitor product quantities and effortlessly update stock levels.
+- **Inventory Control:** Monitor product quantities and effortlessly update stock levels.

-Point-of-Sale (POS) System: Create a cash register for your shop, add products from your stock, and process sales transactions conveniently.
+- **Point-of-Sale (POS) System:** Create a cash register for your shop, add products from your stock, and process sales transactions conveniently.